exer-irl/BI-Vizualizations/README.md

 # BI-Vizualizations
-Shows a few vizes created by me for different applications.
+Shows a few vizes created by me for different business segments - by no means a complete list, but demonstrates a good overarching view of my skill set.
 The dashboards were created using power-bi, and backend data is ETL'd using Azure, Fabric and Airbyte for a live connection  - All sensitive and identifiable data has been removed, so the dashboards may appear strange due to editing.

-**Created for Finance - the dashboard produces an overall view of vendors & terms associated with each. **
+**Created for Finance - the dashboard produces a view for finance to asses vendor performance **
 <img width="1478" height="692" alt="Screenshot 2025-10-05 231144" src="https://github.com/user-attachments/assets/1ce14811-7e8a-4242-bda0-056b76e26447" />